gilch/hissp/docs/lissp_whirlwind_tour.rst

    ('print', 1, 2, 3, ':', 'sep', "('-')")

-   ;;; Notice how the string gets an extra layer of quotes vs identifiers.
-   ;;; This particular tuple happens to be a valid form.
+   ;;; Notice how the atom read from "-" gets an extra layer of quotes vs ;;; the identifiers.
+This particular tuple happens to be a valid form.

    ;; The readerless function runs the Hissp compiler without the Lissp reader.
    ;; (Remember, _ is the last result that wasn't None in the Python REPL.)